SharkyJunior/SharkyJunior/README.md

 - I study C# at school.
 - I'm currently learning python-telegram-bot
 - I'm learning Android Studio / Swift for mobile developing.
+- Trying to find a work for probation.

 ###### My projects:
 - 🐸 Froggy.
 A multi-functional discord bot which is currently WIP and being rewritten on a different library.
-- Telegram Notifications Bot.
-A simple bot which handles and notitficates user about his tasks (making it just to understand how telegram bot works in python).
+- Social Credit Bot.
+A simple telegram bot that handles messages and manages users' social credit.
+Im too lazy to explain, its just a bot for a silly purpose.

 ###### My socials:
 - 📧 Email: applemylove222@gmail.com